Remimimiel/todo-list-demo/README.md

 # todo-list-demo

-A simple demo for learning react, redux, antd and django.
+A simple demo for learning react, redux, antd and django-rest-framework.

 ## Run demo